AML Checks for Estate Agents & Property Companies

 There are various rules and regulations governing AML for estate agents in the UK, including the need to register with HMRC for money laundering supervision.

-AML & compliance should be among your estate agency business’s uppermost priorities in its dealings with HMRC.
+AML & compliance should be among your estate agency business’s utmost priorities in its dealings with HMRC.
 The department sets out various rules and guidelines in relation to AML for estate agents.

-• Appointing a nominated Officer, who will be responsible for handling all money laundering suspicions.
+- Appointing an MRLO, a nominated officer who will be responsible for handling all money laundering suspicions.
 Larger property businesses will also need to put in place a Deputy Nominated Officer

-• If your business has more than one branch, appointing a Compliance Officer to make sure the business takes the appropriate steps to achieve compliance
+- If your business has more than one branch, appointing a Compliance Officer is essential to make sure the business takes the appropriate steps to achieve compliance

 Failing to comply with the department’s AML regulations could result in civil penalties or even prosecution.
 Such punishments could include unlimited fines and prison sentences of up to two years.
 Estate agencies that do not comply with the regulations may be at risk of money laundering charges under the Proceeds of Crime Act 2002.